bhklab/DeepCINET/README.md

-# CNNSurv
+DeepCINET# CNNSurv
-Create a Survival Prediction model using a Convolutional Neural Network.
+Create a drug response Prediction model using  Neural Network.

 To do so a Siamese network will be used.
-Two individuals will be used as an input and the network should predict which one will live longer.
+Two cells will be used as an input and the network should predict which one will be more sensitive to the compound.

 This project uses **python3**